ElkinAMG/CreateFilesWithC/README.md

-# This is a way to create files more efficiently for our tasks.
+# :zap: This is a way to create files more efficiently for our tasks :zap:

 ## Options

-`
-→ You can create C files.
+`→ You can create C files.` <br/>
-→ You can create BASH files.
+`→ You can create BASH files.`
-`

 ## Compiled with GCC